carera/DMLaaS/README.md

 Add two numbers:

 ```
-PUT /dallas/var/a/3
+var/a/3
-PUT /dallas/var/b/5
+var/b/5
-GET /dallas/+/a/b
++/a/b
 ```

 Fibonacci number:

 ```
-PUT /dallas/program/my-fibonacci-example        // Create a program (or a namespace/scope, if you will) called my-fibonacci-example
+program/my-fibonacci-example        // Create a program (or a namespace/scope, if you will) called my-fibonacci-example

-  PUT /dallas/defn/fibonacci?params=num           // define function 'fibonacci' with single input parameter 'num'
+  defn/fibonacci?params=num         // define function 'fibonacci' with single input parameter 'num'
-    PUT /dallas/var?a=1&b=0&temp                // define a=1, b=0, temp
+    var?a=1&b=0&temp                // define a=1, b=0, temp
-    PUT /dallas/while?cond=num>=0               // while num >= 0
+    while?cond=num>=0               // while num >= 0
-      PUT /dallas/var/temp/a                    //   temp = a
+      var/temp/a                    //   temp = a
-      PUT /dallas/var/a                         //   a =
+      var/a                         //   a =
-        GET /dallas/+/a/b                       //     a + b
+        +/a/b                       //     a + b
-      PUT /dallas/var/b/temp                    //   b = temp
+      var/b/temp                    //   b = temp
-      PUT /dallas/var/num                       //   num =
+      var/num                       //   num =
-        GET /dallas/-/num/1                     //     num - 1
+        -/num/1                     //     num - 1
-    GET /dallas/var/b                           // return b
+    var/b                           // return b

-  GET /dallas/callfn/fibonacci/8                // call 'fibonacci' function with argument 8
+  callfn/fibonacci/8                // call 'fibonacci' function with argument 8
 ```

 ## Ideas & concepts to think through

 ### General consensus based selection of modules

 Similarly to how NPM community decides which packages are good based on their popularity and rating, DMLaaS would choose to offer different libraries.
-Thanks to modularity, a call to e.g. `GET /dallas/callfn/quicksort` does not necessarily have to invoke a bunch of nested HTTP calls, but an actual implementation of quicksort, in arbitrary language, based on which execution node offers its availability.
-Developers could also choose specific implementation themselves, if needed, perhaps by calling `GET /dallas/callfn/npm-quicksort-13.3.1`
+Thanks to modularity, a call to e.g. `callfn/quicksort` does not necessarily have to invoke a bunch of nested HTTP calls, but an actual implementation of quicksort, in arbitrary language, based on which execution node offers its availability.
+Developers could also choose specific implementation themselves, if needed, perhaps by calling `callfn/npm-quicksort-13.3.1`

 ### REPL-like evaluation - select a block and execute only that.